-Item Component Function 1 Flow rate air connector 6-mm or 1 / 4 -in. tubing connector for the powder pump flow rate air supply 2 Supply air connector 10-mm or $^3/8$ -in. tubing connector for supply air.
-100 psi (7 bar) max.
-3 Atomizing air connector 6-mm or 1 / 4 -in. tubing connector for the powder pump atomizing air supply 4 Auxiliary air connector 10-mm or $^3/8$ -in. tubing connector for fluidizing or vibrator motor air, or other uses.
-5 Gun air connector Plugged port for Versa-Spray II gun air.
+Item Description Function 1 Flow rate air connector 6-mm or $^{1}/{4}$ -in. tubing connector for the powder pump flow rate air supply 2 Supply air connector 10-mm or $^{3}/{8}$ -in. tubing connector for supply air.
+7 bar (100 psi) max.
+3 Atomizing air connector 6-mm or / 4 -in. tubing connector for the powder pump atomizing air supply 4 Plugged port Not used with 2-gauge units.
+5 Gun air port Plugged port for Versa-Spray II gun air.
 Air pressure is unregulated.
-A restrictor, supplied with a gun or service kit, is installed in this port to reduce air pressure.
+A restrictor and a connector, supplied with the gun or separate service kit, are installed in this port to reduce air pressure and provide a tubing connection.
 6 Solenoid valve vent Solenoid valve exhaust air vent.
 Vent must not be plugged.
 7 Gun cable receptacle 6-pin receptacle for the gun cable 8 Power cable receptacle 5-pin receptacle for the power cord 9 Cabinet ground stud Ground wire connection.
 The control unit must be connected to a true earth ground.